pywbem/pywbemtools/docs/pywbemclicommands.rst

 argument from the default namespace or the namespace defined with the command displayed in the defined format.
 The form of :term:`INSTANCENAME` is determined by the ``--interactive`` option.
-It can display the returned instance in the :term:`CIM object output formats` or the table formats` (see :ref:`Output formats`).
+It can display the returned instance in the :term:`CIM object output format` or :term:`Table output format` (see :ref:`Output formats`).
 Otherwise it returns the received exception.

 This example successfully retrieves the instance defined by the INSTANCENAME